 In its company principles, the UACJ Group requires the strict rejection of relationships with antisocial forces and organizations.
-Furthermore, through our Group Code of Conduct, we strongly emphasize to all employees that they are not to bend to inappropriate demands by antisocial forces, must remain resolute throughout, and must never engage in any relationship with antisocial forces.
+Furthermore, through our Group Code of Conduct, we strongly emphasize to all executives and employees that they are not to bend to inappropriate demands by antisocial forces, must remain resolute throughout, and must never engage in any relationship with antisocial forces.

-In addition, UACJ, in accordance with its operating rules, decides to move forward with a donation or membership process only after confirming that potential donation recipients and organizations the Company may become a part of have no connection to antisocial forces.
+UACJ, in accordance with its internal rules, decides whether to move forward with a donation or membership process only after confirming that potential donation recipients and organizations the Company may become a part of have no connection to antisocial forces.